Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 Once the value and all the arguments are specified, the “Lock Value” button is enabled, indicating we’re ready to create a transaction.
 Click the Lock Value button.

-You should see a page listing transactions created in the Ivy Playground.
-The `TimedPayment` transaction should be at the top of the `Locked Value` list.
+You’ll see a page listing contracts containing locked value.
+The `TimedPayment` contract should be at the top of the “Locked Value” list.

 ![locked transactions](locked_list.png)

-This transaction is published on your Chain blockchain.
+This contract is part of a transaction published on your Chain blockchain.
 You can inspect it in the Chain Core dashboard by clicking its alphanumeric identifier.

 ## Unlocking contract value

-If you’ve been following the steps in this tutorial, you should now have 10 units of gold locked in a `TimedPayment` contract visible at [http://localhost:1999/ivy/unlock](http://localhost:1999/ivy/unlock).
+If you’ve been following the steps in this tutorial, you should now have 10 units of gold locked with a `TimedPayment` contract visible at [http://localhost:1999/ivy/unlock](http://localhost:1999/ivy/unlock).

 Recall that `TimedPayment` offers two ways for a later transaction to unlock its value: before the deadline, the recipient can sign for it; after the deadline, the sender can repay it to him or herself.